wunderio/WunderFlow/README.md

 ###Develop
 - Branch for showing new features  to customer etc.
-- deployed to dev server
+- Deployed to dev server
 - Feature / hotfix branches can be merged here anytime for testing purposes
 - This branch can be reset to master anytime, so no code living only in this branch will end up in production
 - It is also possible to skip this branch if it is possible to use environment per branch